 You can simply use a gluten-free flour mix to make this gluten-free pumpkin bread.
 I have tested it with many varieties and it comes out well with all the gluten-free mixes that I’ve tried as well as my own gluten-free flour recipe.
 I do not recommend using almond or other grain-free flours in this recipe.
 (The loaf in all of the photos is made with a gluten-free flour mix).

-If you want a great vegan pumpkin muffin recipe, make sure to check out my recipe.
+Use my vegan pumpkin muffin recipe, for perfect vegan pumpkin muffins.
 There are a few significant changes that I make between the pumpkin bread and muffins that make a big difference like the flax egg, bake temperature, and bake time.

 I use a flax egg to replace the equivalent of 2 eggs in a traditional pumpkin loaf.
 The flax has a nice taste and texture and works well as a binder, especially with the gluten-free flour.

 This is a sweet, but not overly sweet pumpkin bread.
 Even though it does call for a cup of sugar, pumpkin can tend to be bitter and needs sugar to sweeten it to most people’s taste.
 You can cut the sugar in half if you prefer for much less sweet bread.
 Do not use maple syrup or another liquid sweetener to replace the dry sugar, or your bread will be to wet.

 Freezing: Allow the bread to cool completely and then wrap it in plastic wrap or another airtight container.
 Freeze up to 3 months.

 - Vegan Zucchini Bread